Jeanne Baret: With Bougainville

 On Mauritius, Baret continued in her role as Commerson's assistant and housekeeper.
-She likely accompanied him in plant-collecting on Madagascar and Bourbon Island in 1770–1772.
+She likely accompanied him in plant-collecting on Madagascar and Bourbon Island (now called Réunion) in 1770–1772.
 Commerson continued to have serious health problems, and he died in Mauritius in February 1773.
 His financial resources had dwindled during his time on the island: his patron Poivre had been recalled to Paris.
 Baret, meanwhile, seems to have established herself independently, being granted property in Port Louis, the capital of Mauritius, in 1770.

 Later life

 After Commerson's death, Baret ran a tavern in Port Louis.
 She was fined 50 livres for serving alcohol on Sundays in 1773.
 Then, on 17 May 1774, she married Jean Dubernat, a non-commissioned officer in the French Army who was most likely on the island on his way home to France.
 Jeanne brought a small fortune to her marriage, presumably from the tavern and perhaps other business ventures she ran on the island.

 There is no record of exactly when Baret and her husband arrived in France, thus completing her voyage of circumnavigation.
 Most likely it was sometime in 1775.
 In April 1776, she received the money that was due to her under Commerson's will after applying directly to the Attorney General.
 With this money, she settled with Dubernat in his native village of Saint-Aulaye, Dordogne where they bought property with Jeanne's wealth and lived with both Dubernat's and Jeanne's nieces and nephews.

 In 1785, Baret was granted a pension of 200 livres a year by the Ministry of Marine.
 The document granting her this pension makes clear the high regard with which she was held by this point:

 Jeanne Barré, by means of a disguise, circumnavigated the globe on one of the vessels commanded by Mr de Bougainville.
 She devoted herself in particular to assisting Mr de Commerson, doctor and botanist, and shared with great courage the labours and dangers of this savant.
 Her behaviour was exemplary and Mr de Bougainville refers to it with all due credit....
 His Lordship has been gracious enough to grant to this extraordinary woman a pension of two hundred livres a year to be drawn from the fund for invalid servicemen and this pension shall be payable from 1 January 1785.

 She died in Saint-Aulaye on 5 August 1807, at the age of 67.